aniruddha-ingle/crud_restful_api/README.md

 ### Set Up

 1. Download the zip file
-2. Unzip the file which should give you a directory called 'greendeck_interview-main'
+2. Unzip the file which should give you a directory called 'crud_restful_api-main'
 3. Open a terminal from that directory and enter the following docker commands (make sure you have docker intsalled)
 ```
 sudo docker build --tag greendeck_interview-main .